jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 casualties = pd.read_csv("./data/casualties.csv", parse_dates=["datetime"])
 ```

-The data contains the following columns:
+The data contains the following columns (in bold the main columns used in the exercises):

-- datetime: Date and time of the casualty.
+- **datetime**: Date and time of the casualty.
-- week_day: Weekday of the datetime.
+- **week_day**: Weekday of the datetime.
-- n_victims: Number of victims
+- **n_victims**: Number of victims
-- n_victims_ok: Number of victims without
+- n_victims_ok: Number of victims without injuries
-- n_slightly_injured: Number of slightly injured
+- n_slightly_injured: Number of slightly injured victims
-- n_seriously_injured: Number of severely injured
+- n_seriously_injured: Number of severely injured victims
-- n_dead_30days: Number of dead within 30 days
+- **n_dead_30days**: Number of victims that died within 30 days
-- road_user_type: Road user, vehicle
+- **road_user_type**: Road user type (passenger car, motorbike, bicycle, pedestrian, ...)
-- victim_type: Type of victim (pedestrian, driver, passenger,...)
+- victim_type: Type of victim (driver, passenger, ...)
-- gender
+- **gender**
 - age
-- road_type: Regional road, Motorway or Municipal road
+- **road_type**: Regional road, Motorway or Municipal road
 - build_up_area: Outside  or inside built-up area
-- light_conditions: Day or night (with or without road lights), or dawn
+- **light_conditions**: Day or night (with or without road lights), or dawn
 - refnis_municipality: Postal reference ID number of municipality
 - municipality: Municipality name
 - refnis_region: Postal reference ID number of region
 - region: Flemish Region, Walloon Region or Brussels-Capital Region

+Each row of the dataset does not represent a single accident, but a number of victims for a set of characteristics (for example, how many victims for accidents that happened between 8-9am at a certain day and at a certain road type in a certain municipality with the given age class and gender, ...).
+Thus, in practice, the victims of one accidents might be split over multiple rows (and one row might in theory also come from multiple accidents).
+Therefore, to get meaningful numbers in the exercises, we will each time _sum_ the number of victims for a certain aggregation level (a subset of those characteristics).

 +++